StablePay/contracts-v1/README.md

 ---
 ## Description

-This is the official [StablePay](https://stablepay.io) repository for the smart contracts.
+Official [StablePay](https://stablepay.io) smart contracts repository.

 [![CircleCI](https://circleci.com/gh/StablePay/stablepay_contracts_dev.svg?style=svg&circle-token=acfb08abb88ef07bae7c052df5910d6df4c96745)](https://circleci.com/gh/StablePay/stablepay_contracts_dev)

 ## What is StablePay?

 [StablePay](https://stablepay.io) is a decentralized platform for the new internet of money.
-[StablePay](https://stablepay.io) allows people to send/receive any ERC20 token and ether and receive any ERC20 token or ether in a secured and easy way.
+[StablePay](https://stablepay.io) allows people to send any ERC20 token or ether and receive any ERC20 token or ether in a secured and easy way.

 > StablePay was one of the **bounty prize winners** in ETHSanFrancisco 2018.